George Best (chronicler): Works

-The True Discourse discussed the First Frobisher Voyage, in which Best did not participate, as well as the other two (1577 and 1578) where he was an eye-witness.
-It appeared in the exploration collection of Richard Hakluyt.
-Later, in reprinting the material, Hakluyt removed some passages, in particular one suggesting that the aim of the exploration was prospecting for minerals, rather than the North-West Passage.
+The True Discourse discusses the first of Frobisher's voyages, in which Best did not participate, as well as the other two (1577 and 1578), where he was an eyewitness.
+It was later reprinted by Richard Hakluyt in his Principal Navigations.
+In reprinting the material, Hakluyt removed some passages, in particular one suggesting that the aim of the exploration was prospecting for minerals, rather than the North-West Passage.